sccnlab/E-DFE/README.md

 ### Custom Videos Generation
 For better quality, when you generate your videos, make sure follow the 24 action units mentioned in the paper, faces are not too far from camera and no blank frames (refer to our example).

 Our method takes input as frames.
 You need to run `ffmpeg -i your video name  -r 30 %06d.png` to generate frames in a folder from your video.
-Make sure there are no videos in your frame folders
+Make sure there are no videos in your frame folders.

 ### Colab Testing
 For those don't have computing resources, we have colab file (https://colab.research.google.com/drive/1jQ7vY6JVKskL_5uDr1t0UZoNI7cq8aKN#scrollTo=bv2US5cllJa7) for you to generate action units inference from your facial expression videos.
 You can then follow the instructions under Facial animation generation using the inference output.
 Make sure you upload our pretrained model weights (https://drive.google.com/file/d/1lzeO-ozXTkm29Kbny_5pekHCPdYg2FgL/view?usp=sharing) and your video frames folder into your google drive before running the colab file.